MicrosoftDocs/well-architected/well-architected/security/encryption.md

 - **Use identity-based access controls to control access to data**.
 Add network firewalls to provide an extra layer of security that blocks unexpected and unsafe access.

+    For more information, see [Recommendations for identity and access management](/azure/well-architected/security/identity-access).

 - **Store keys in a managed HSM** that has least-privilege access control.
 Separate the data from the keys to the data.

 - **Store limited amount of data** so that you only encrypt what's necessary.
 Your data shouldn't live longer than your encryption cycle.
 When data is no longer needed, delete the encrypted data without spending decryption cycles.